mspncp/gosu-wiki/To Do.md

   * Try to understand the benchmark on stackoverflow
   * Image::insert/Bitmap::insert should memcpy if possible
   * Expose Gosu Directories in Ruby
-  * Rename maxWidth argument to width in createText
   * Document Text Entities
   * COMMON\_CPP\_FILES in Rakefile should contain the headers!
   * Fix: Mouse position on Linux is always reported to be inside the window